-VIETNAM VETERANS: NEW ZEALAND GOVERNMENT COMMITMENTS AND THE STATUS OF THEIR IMPLEMENTATION
+VIETNAM VETERANS: NEW ZEALAND GOVERNMENT COMMITMENTS AND THE STATUS OF THEIR IMPLEMENTATION 1 March 2024

 On 6 December 2006 a Memorandum of Understanding (MoU) was signed between the Crown and organisations representing Vietnam veterans (the Ex-Vietnam Veterans Services Association and the Royal New Zealand Returned and Services' Association).
 A number of undertakings were made in the MoU.
 These had three objectives: acknowledging the past, putting things right, and improving services to Vietnam veterans.
-This document still guides New Zealand's treatment of those veterans today and it is regularly reviewed by Veterans' Affairs and the New Zealand Vietnam Veterans Association.
+This document still guides New Zealand's treatment of those veterans and their families today.
+It is regularly reviewed by Veterans' Affairs and the New Zealand Vietnam Veterans' Association.